refinery-labs/lambda-layers-database/README.md

 * *Optional* `MAILGUN_API_KEY`: [Mailgun](https://www.mailgun.com/) API key for sending user submission approval emails.
 * *Optional* `MAILGUN_DOMAIN`: Your Mailgun sending domain name.
 * `WEB_ORIGIN`: The web origin of the API server, this is used for CORS headers and generating approval links.
 Should be in the format like `{{HTTP|HTTPS}}://hostname.suffix`, for example `http://localhost:7777` or `https://production.example.com`.
+* `API_ORIGIN`: The origin of the API server, this is used for the approval email links.
 * `ADMIN_EMAIL_ADDRESS`: The email address to send approval emails to.
+* `AWS_ACCESS_KEY_ID`: The AWS access key for the AWS account you want to use to host the layers.
+* `AWS_SECRET_ACCESS_KEY`: The AWS secret key for the AWS account you want to use to host the layers.

 # Approval Process